Skip to main content

 Unlicensed pavement cafés

 It is an offence to place furniture (for the use for the consumption of food and drink) on a public area without a pavement café licence.
-We will take a graduated approach to enforcement in line with its Regulation and Enforcement Policy.
+We will take a graduated approach to enforcement in line with our Regulation and Enforcement Policy.

 Making an application